Chemistry, Ph.D.

-The Department of Chemistry and Biochemistry in the College of Liberal Arts offers the Ph.D. in Chemistry.
+The Department of Chemistry & Biochemistry in the College of Liberal Arts offers the Ph.D. in Chemistry.
 It is designed for those who intend to seek employment as a professional chemist in academia, industrial, or government research laboratories, or in other vocations where specialized knowledge in chemistry is desired or required.

 On this Page…